-Vegetarian, Vegan and Plant-based diets
+Vegetarian, Vegan, and Plant-based diets

-Likewise, some of the revolutionary doctors and scientists (David Sinclair, Michael Greger, and Valter Longo) all agree that whole foods plant-based diets are optimal for better health and longevity.
+Based on my experience, I would say that a whole foods plant-based diet is optimal for weight maintenance and simplicity, and it’s also budget-friendly.
+Likewise, some revolutionary doctors and scientists (David Sinclair, Michael Greger, and Valter Longo) all agree that whole foods plant-based diets are optimal for better health and longevity.

-In 2016, in preparation for my stem cell regenerative procedure, I parted my ways with my beloved cheese.
+In 2016, in preparation for my stem cell regenerative procedure, I parted ways with my beloved cheese.
 Within a few weeks, I dropped an extra few pounds.
 A vegan diet eliminates all animal products, including dairy, meat, poultry, fish, eggs, and honey.

-In 2020 at 44 years young, one more time, I turned my world upside down.
+In 2020 at 44-years-young, one more time, I turned my world upside down.
 I cleaned up my plate and switched to a plant-based diet.

 A plant-based diet includes plant-based foods such as fruits, vegetables, nuts, seeds, whole grains, and legumes; and excludes any animal products, including meat, poultry, fish, dairy, eggs, and cheese.
 Similarly, plant-based diets focus on eating whole foods balanced diet.

 In summary, a vegan or vegetarian diet could be a fantastic gateway to healthy living.
-On the other hand, neither vegan nor vegetarian diet is optimal for health and longevity.
+On the other hand, neither a vegan nor vegetarian diet is optimal for health and longevity.
 For the reason that we can consume a lot of junk.
 From vegan cookies, potato chips, and other vegan junk foods coded with sugars, refined oils, and salts.
 Not to mention, a vegetarian diet, in addition to all vegan junk, also includes cheese.
 So, both vegan and vegetarian can be high in calories and poor in nutrients.